 - vessel secured credit facilities;

 - vessel construction or acquisition financings

-- lease financing transactions involving ships;
+- lease financing transactions involving vessels;

 - various types of maritime industry related government credit-enhancement programs, including: the Title XI Federal Ship Financing Program, the Construction Reserve Fund and Capital Construction Fund programs;

-- vessel construction contracts, charters (bareboat, time and voyage charters) and contracts of affreightment, and joint ventures; and
+- vessel construction contracts, charters (bareboat, time and voyage charters) and contracts of affreightment, and joint ventures;

 - restructuring and workout transactions involving vessel owners and operators.

-While in law school, Mike worked as a research assistant for Professor William Kovacic, Global Competition Professor of Law and Policy and former chair of the Federal Trade Commission; he was a summer associate with the Firm during his second summer; and spent his first year summer serving under the Honorable Chief Special Master Patricia Campbell-Smith of the U.S. Court of Federal Claims, National Vaccine Injury Compensation Program.
+While in law school, Michael worked as a research assistant for Professor William Kovacic, Global Competition Professor of Law and Policy and former chair of the Federal Trade Commission; he was a summer associate with the Firm during his second summer; and spent his first year summer serving under the Honorable Chief Special Master Patricia Campbell-Smith of the U.S. Court of Federal Claims, National Vaccine Injury Compensation Program.
 Mike also served on The Public Contract Law Journal and was a Thurgood Marshall Scholar.